 Ultimately, we can say that God wrote the Bible since it is His revelation of Himself to us and He has preserved it so we would know the truth (2 Peter 1:3).
 As regards human authorship, the majority of the books indicate who wrote them.
 For example, Moses wrote the first five books of the Bible (Deuteronomy 31:24-26), Isaiah wrote the book of Isaiah (Isaiah 1:1), and the Apostle Paul wrote many letters of the New Testament (Romans 1:1, 1 Corinthians 1:1, 2 Corinthians 1:1, Ephesians 1:1).

 The gospel of John

 Other books of the Bible don’t state directly who the author was, but the identity of the author can be deduced from evidence within the book, and from other parts of the Bible.
-For example, the author of the Gospel of John identifies himself as the disciple whom Jesus loved (John 13:23, 21:20).
+For example, the author of the Gospel of John identifies himself as the disciple whom Jesus loved (John 13:23; 21:20).
 We know from the Gospel of John and the other gospels (Matthew, Mark, and Luke) that Peter, James, and John were the three disciples to whom Jesus was the closest.
-From this fact, and from comparing the Gospel of John with 1 John, 2 John, 3 John, and the book of Revelation, we can be certain that the Apostle John wrote the Gospel of John.
+From this fact, and from comparing the Gospel of John with John’s letters, and the book of Revelation, we can be certain that the Apostle John wrote the Gospel of John.

 The book of Hebrews